top of page

 For families with children, you may want to know about my parenting philosophy.
 It's very simple - it should be evidence-based but filled with laughter and connection.
 It's not fussy, it's not ever one thing, and it is slightly irreverent (a little like Bluey on ABC Kids).

 With child clients, I spend a great deal of time developing rapport.
-It might involve coloring-in, playing board games, going for walks to find hot chocolate.
+It might involve coloring-in and playing board games.
 This doesn't mean we're not covering evidence-based content.
-However, I've learnt from outstanding mentors that if a child doesn't trust you, they will not engage in any form of therapy.
+However, I've learnt from outstanding mentors that if a child doesn't trust you and they find therapy a burden, they will not engage and improve over time.
 So while we are having fun, we are also learning new skills and gathering new information.

 Therapy Interests and Research Specialties